Gainers, are they worth it or not?

 They are a mixture of carbohydrates, proteins, fats, and sometimes some vitamins and minerals.

-Above all, they are supplements that will help you increase the calories in your diet quickly and easily.
+Above all, these are supplements that will help you increase the calories in your diet quickly and easily.

 Now, are gainers really the solution?